Susan Tukel: Using technology and innovative processes to provide superior customer service

 LECMPA is a non-profit member-owned company that serves a critical role for approximately 31,000 workers in the United States.
 Its job insurance provides wage loss protection to unionized transportation workers in all crafts and industries.
 LECMPA is the only job insurer regulated by any insurance department.
 The organization was formed in 1910 and has continued its critical mission into its second century while expanding membership and benefits.

-Rake Narang: Has security become a moving target for most companies?
+Info Security PG: Has security become a moving target for most companies?
 What is it that companies are most ill prepared to handle?

 Susan Tukel: To a certain extent, with ongoing advances in technology, security is a moving target.
 There are always new threats out there, and they continue to grow over time.
 Yet, making sure we have strong security for the claims data we collect, evaluate and store remains of critical importance to the LECMPA and our member base.
 Despite our small size, the security we provide for members’ personal data is world-class – in line with the levels provided by much larger organizations.